 What does the Bible say about Laziness

-When people think procrastination, they think of laziness.
-So, they may even wonder, “what does the Bible say about laziness?”
+When people think of procrastination, they think of laziness.
+They may even wonder, “what does the Bible say about laziness?”
 But the truth is… those are two very different things.

-Laziness means that you’re simply unwilling to work or use energy.
-That definition was also provided by Dictionary.com.
+Laziness means that you’re simply unwilling to work or use energy (Dictionary.com)

-Procrastination, on the other hand, doesn’t mean you’re unwilling… it means you’re putting something off.
-There’s usually a reason behind your procrastination.
-Perhaps fear, or anxiety, or an unwillingness to face change… Maybe even a fear of success.
+Procrastination, on the other hand, doesn’t mean you’re unwilling… it means you’re putting something off until later.

 Spiritual Root of Procrastination